MetroCat69/Url-Longerer/README.md

 # Welcome to my Url shortner and longerer

+## requitments

-and this project I create a url shortner while also trolling and creating a url longerer
+this projects uses npm +type script and aws for infa to avoid disasters i am using aws local stack to deploy and test locally you need the folowings: docker aws-local aws-cdk aws-cdk-local and this project I create a url shortner while also trolling and creating a url longerer